 Causes of Prolapse

-- Neurologic diseases - Diseases affecting the nervous system such as Parkinson’s, multiple sclerosis or a spinal cord injury also increase the chances of developing pelvic organ prolapse.
+- Neurologic diseases, such as Parkinson’s disease, multiple sclerosis or a spinal cord injury

-- Ethnicity/Race -Pelvic organ prolapse is found more often in women of Caucasian and Hispanic backgrounds.
+- Ethnicity (prolapse is found more often in Caucasian and Hispanic women)

 Symptoms of Pelvic Prolapse

 - A bulge or lump on the outside of the vagina

 - Feeling as though something is bulging out of the vagina, like a tampon is about to fall out